jubako/arx/README.md

 This is the ratio <Archive> time / Arx time.
-A ration greater than 100% means Arx is better.
+A ratio greater than 100% means Arx is better.

 |     Type     | Creation |  Size   | Extract | Listing  |  Dump  | Mount diff |
 | ------------ | -------- | ------- | ------- | -------- | ------ | ---------- |